kyuhyoung/scripts/README.md

 A template for git readme markdown file.

 ### [install_iptime_n500u_ubuntu.md]
-installation description for ipTIME n500u for Ubuntu.
+Installation description for ipTIME n500u for Ubuntu.

+### [.tmux.conf]
+Tmux cofiguration file.
+This file better be located as "~/.tmux.conf".